ivangfr/springboot-graphql-databases/README.md

 ## author-book-api

-Spring-boot application that handles authors and books.
-It exposes a GraphQL endpoint **and** traditional REST API endpoints. `author-book-api` uses [MySQL](https://www.mysql.com) as storage and calls `book-review-api` to get book reviews.
+Spring-boot Web Java application that handles authors and books.
+It exposes a GraphQL endpoint **and** traditional REST API endpoints. `author-book-api` uses [MySQL](https://www.mysql.com) as storage and calls `book-review-api` to get the reviews of the books.
 It uses [Feign](https://github.com/OpenFeign/feign) to easily create a client for `book-review-api` and [Hystrix](https://github.com/Netflix/Hystrix) (latency and fault tolerance library) to handle situations when `book-review-api` is down.
 The book `ISBN` is what connects books stored in `author-book-api` with the ones stored in `book-review-api`.

 ## book-review-api

-Spring-boot application that handles books and their reviews.
+Spring-boot Web Java application that handles books and their reviews.
 It only exposes a GraphQL API and uses [MongoDB](https://www.mongodb.com) as storage.

 ## author-book-client

-Spring-boot application that consumes `author-book-api` and display the information in an user friendly interface implemented using [Thymeleaf](https://www.thymeleaf.org). **It is not implemented yet.**
+TODO

 # Build Docker Images